 -

 Compliance with Tax Laws: Taxpayers must be in compliance with all other applicable tax laws and regulations to be eligible for retrospective relief.
-This means that they must have filed all required tax returns, paid all taxes owed, and not be subject to any outstanding tax liabilities.
+Put another way, they must have filed all required tax returns, paid all taxes owed, and not be subject to any outstanding tax liabilities.

 Practical Applications of Retrospective Relief